devlive-community/view-shadcn-ui/docs/components/2024.1.2/badge.md

-        ['type', 'The type of the badge', 'Enum', 'primary', 'primary, success, warning, danger, info, text'], ['text', 'The content of the badge', 'String', '-', '-'], ['dot', 'Whether to display a dot', 'Boolean', 'false', '-'], ]">
+        ['type', 'The type of the badge', 'Enum', 'primary', 'primary, success, warning, danger, info, text'], ['text', 'The content of the badge', 'String', '-', '-'], ['dot', 'Whether to display a dot', 'Boolean', 'false', '-'], ['max', 'The maximum number of dots, only text is number', 'Number', '-', '-'], ]">
 </ApiTable>